Silphium perfoliatum: Cultivation

 In Germany, the arable cultivation of S. perfoliatum is becoming increasingly widespread for biogas production.
-Its invasive potential for Mid European countries is considered as low, but a spread through wind, birds and harvesting machines is possible.
+Its invasive potential for Mid European countries is considered low, but a spread through wind, birds and harvesting machines is possible.
 One has to be especially careful when growing S. perfoliatum near moving bodies of water, so that it cannot spread and germinate on river banks like Buddleja davidii does.
-This could be a potential problem, because these ecosystems are very sensitive.
+This could be a potential problem, as these ecosystems are very sensitive.

 Sowing and planting

-Due to low germination rate of 15-20% with untreated seeds S. perfoliatum is usually planted as seedling.
+Due to low germination rate of 15–20% with untreated seeds S. perfoliatum is usually planted as seedling.
 This is the reason for high investment costs in establishing the crop.
 Furthermore, there is no yield in the first planting season as S. perfoliatum is only harvested from the second year on.
 In Germany, seeding time to obtain an acceptable seedling development is in the beginning of May.
 The highest biomass yield is achieved with 10 cm × 50 cm (within-row spacing: 10 cm; distance between the rows: 50 cm).
 In European climate conditions the planting of seedlings is typically carried out at the end of May, or the beginning of June with planting machines from the vegetable and gardening industries.
 Low plant density (50 cm × 75 cm, 75 cm × 75 cm) can give a higher yield in the first harvestable year compared to the higher plant densities (50 cm × 50 cm).
 In the second harvestable year, they are similar, regardless of the plant density.

 In order to avoid reduced yields in the first year a possible solution could be sowing S. perfoliatum in combination with corn.
 Three quarters of usual corn yields can be achieved in the first year and S. perfoliatum can establish after corn harvest, achieving its full potential in the following year.